 SophoMORE: Creative Expressions

-Creative Expressions is a Living-Learning Community for students who are passionate about the arts and humanities.
-Whether pursuing a program of study within the College of Humanities and Fine Arts (CHFA), a CHFA-related career, or simply interested in humanities subjects such as English, history, languages, philosophy or the visual and performing arts, to name a few, this community fosters conversations and networks that support your interests.
-Within this community, there are opportunities to take classes with your peers, attend intentional programs and events on and off campus, and enhance your undergraduate experience by connecting with key resources on campus, including the CHFA Advising Center staff and the HFA Student Leadership Board.
+Creative Expressions is a community for students who are passionate about the arts and humanities.
+Whether pursuing a program of study within the College of Humanities and Fine Arts (CHFA), a related career, or simply interested in humanities subjects such as English, history, languages, philosophy, or the visual and performing arts, this community fosters conversations and networks that support your interests.
+Within this community, there are opportunities to connect with key resources on campus, including the CHFA Advising Center staff and the HFA Student Leadership Board.
 Creative Expressions students also enjoy access to intentional study spaces, a dance studio, and a music practice room.
-No matter what your major or academic pursuits, this community will engage your interests and provide you with unique, unlimited opportunities to explore the campus and beyond.
+No matter what your major or academic pursuits, this community will engage your interests and provide you with unique opportunities to explore the campus and beyond.

 The Creative Expressions Living-Learning Community spans two buildings, one designed for first-year students (Van Meter) and one designed for sophomores (Butterfield).
 Van Meter is a Residential First-Year Experience (RFYE) hall.
 Within this building, students have opportunities to join Residential Academic Programs (RAPs) linked to the Creative Expressions theme.
 Students also have access to undergraduate Peer Mentors who offer academic support and staff the Residential Academic Success Center located in Van Meter.